Implementation details

 1. Only the latin alphabet is supported.

-2. Only alphabetic characters are supported.
+2. Only alphanumeric characters are supported.

-3. Only dictionary words are recognised.
+3. Only dictionary sequences and numbers are recognised.

-5. SceneReader is optimised for recognising printed, non-cursive text.
+4. SceneReader 2.0 is optimised for recognising printed, non-cursive text.

-SceneReader will not, in general, recognise joined-up (cursive) writing or heavily-interconnected text.
+SceneReader 2.0 will not, in general, recognise joined-up (cursive) writing or heavily-interconnected text.

-6. Result reporting is case-insensitive.
+5. Result reporting is case-insensitive.

-SceneReader can recognize words in upper, lower and mixed case.
+SceneReader 2.0 can recognize words in upper, lower and mixed case.
 However, its output results are reported in all-lowercase.